mchelen-gov/ficam-playbooks/_fpki/common/09_faq.md

 <br>
 <a href="../../../assets/fpki/configure-firefox.gif" target="_blank" rel="noopener noreferrer"><img src="../../../assets/fpki/configure-firefox.gif" height="90%" width="90%" alt="A video that shows the steps to configure the Firefox web browser"></a>

+## Why is Adobe indicating a document's signature is invalid?

+We reported a bug (ADC-4331816) to Adobe that prevents some PIV card signatures from validating to the Federal Common Policy CA G2 due to issues processing [link certificates](#why-arent-some-entrust-federal-shared-service-provider-issued-piv-credential-certificates-chaining-to-fcpca-g2).
+While Adobe intends on addressing the issue in a future product release (timing to be determined), setting the following registry configuration will also remedy the issue:

+- Key: HKEY_CURRENT_USER\Software\Adobe\Acrobat Reader\DC\Security\cASPKI\cASPKI
+- Name: bADC4326651
+- Type: REG_DWORD
+- Data: 0

+If the user's workstation also has Adobe Acrobat DC (formerly known as "Acrobat Pro"), also apply the following registry setting:

+- Key: HKEY_CURRENT_USER\Software\Adobe\Adobe Acrobat\DC\Security\cASPKI\cASPKI
+- Name: bADC4326651
+- Type: REG_DWORD
+- Data: 0

+The settings above can be distributed across the enterprise through Group Policy Objects.
+For example, to create a GPO for Adobe Reader DC:

+{% include alert-warning.html content="You must have Enterprise Administrator privileges for the Domain to use these procedures.
+The commands must be run from an agency Domain Controller." %}

+1. Navigate to **Server Manager**.
+1. Select **Tools**.
+1. Select **Group Policy Management** from the drop-down list.
+1. Right-click your desired domain(s), and select **Create a GPO in this domain, and Link it here**.
+1. Enter a GPO **Name**, and click **OK**.
+1. Right-click the newly created GPO and click **Edit**.
+1. Navigate to **Preferences** > **Windows Settings** > **Registry** and create a new **Registry Item**.
+1. Configure the registry settings described above.
+1. Close the **Group Policy Management** window.
+1. Wait for clients to consume the new policy.
+1. (*Optional*) To force client consumption, click **Start**, type **cmd**, press **Enter**, and run the following command:
+    ```
+          gpupdate /force
+    ```